joshvillahermosa/unit-testing-tips/README.md

 Unit Testing Tips
 ===

 This repository houses code examples from my medium articles on unit testing tips.

+## How to use
+1. Make sure you have node 10+
+2. Run `npm install` or `yarn install`
+3. Run `npm run start` or `yarn start` to run spec files

 ## Article Road Map
 1. [ ] (WIP) Testing Pure Functions